mike-solomon/mike-solomon.github.io/_posts/2022-07-27-audience-analysis-zapier-com.md

 categories: [Technical Writing, Zapier]
 ---

-In my technical writing course, we were tasked with analyzing the audience of some home page.
+In my technical writing course, we were tasked with analyzing the audience of some homepage.
 I picked Zapier for this, and you can find my analysis below.

 > [https://zapier.com/](https://zapier.com/)